 If you have been taking a Parkinson’s medication that contains levodopa for some time, you may develop some movement difficulties throughout the day, the so-called late levodopa complications.

 Image by ©JonnyAcheson2019

 Initially levodopa may control your symptoms well with only 2-3 daily doses.
 However, over time you will start to experience changes in motor and non-motor symptoms, usually around 3-4 hours after a dose of levodopa, as the medication literally wears off and symptoms re-emerge or worsen.
 Symptoms then typically improve 15-45 minutes after the next dose is taken.
 This phenomenon is called ‘wearing off’ (also known as ‘early wearing off’).

-Wearing off tends to happen more frequently as Parkinson’s progresses, and when it does, the control of both motor and non-motor symptoms fluctuates.
+Wearing off tends to happen more frequently as Parkinson’s disease progresses, and when it does, the control of both motor and non-motor symptoms fluctuates.
 As ‘wearing off’ becomes more frequent it may become increasingly difficult to control symptoms and predict when medications will be effective.

 What are the symptoms of wearing off?

 Wearing off is very individual.
 In some people, motor symptoms such as tremor may be the first sign, whilst for others it might be stiffness and difficulty initiating movement.
 But wearing off symptoms may not be related to movement at all and may be experienced in the form of increased anxiety, fatigue, a change in mood, difficulty thinking, restlessness and sweating (non-motor wearing off).